 TGay editor: Change the Change the sixth and seventh paragraphs (D0.3) as follows (CID #343):

 If the AP or PCP transmits a Directional Channel Quality request to a STA involved in a candidate SP to assess the possibility for spatial sharing with one or more another existing SPs, it shall set the Target STA to the corresponding peer STA’s MAC address involved in the candidate SP and shall set the Measurement Method field to indicate ANIPI.
 Additionally, the AP or PCP may include a Measurement Configuration subelement in the Directional Channel Quality request where the Measurement Channel Bitmap subfield indicates one or more 2.16 GHz channels for which the measurement request applies; in this case, it may set the Channel Measurement Report Method subfield to 0 to indicate the results of measurements over all the requested 2.16 GHz channels during each measurement time block are reported per 2.16 GHz channel or may set this subfield to 1 to indicate the averaged results of concurrent measurements over all the requested 2.16 GHz channels during each measurement time block are reported, and may set the Antenna Measurement Report Method subfield to 0 to indicate the results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported per DMG antenna or may set this subfield to 1 to indicate the averaged results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported.
+Together with the Measurement Configuration subelement, the AP or PCP may also include an Extended Measurement Configuration subelement in the Directional Channel Quality request, where measurement timing information for the first requested channel is indicated in the Measurement Request field and measurement timing information for the remaining requested channels is indicated in the Extended Measurement Configuration subelement.